isaacdlp/langame/README.md

     * A partial match additionally ignores:
         * Stress marks (e.g. accepts Spanish "o" for "ó" or "ô")
         * Some inflection marks (e.g. Russian "ь" or "ъ")
-        * Some particular letter groups (e.g. Russian "И" for "Ы" or "Й")
+        * Some particular letter groups (e.g. Russian "и" for "ы" or "й")
         * Customize this as needed for your learning
     * Run as many rounds as you want, stop at any point by typing `@`
     * You will visualize some basic performance stats